Canada Employer-Specific Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Worker Gathers Documents

-Collect the signed job offer, LMIA letter or A-number, educational credentials, NOC-aligned employment reference letters, professional licensure (for regulated occupations), proof of funds, and identity documents.
+Collect the signed job offer, LMIA letter or A-number, educational credentials, employment reference letters that match the NOC, professional licensure if the job is regulated, proof of funds, and identity documents.
 Indian applicants should also prepare an Educational Credential Assessment for later Express Entry use.

 Prepare the Online Application

 Create an IRCC Secure Account.
-Complete IMM 1295 (outside Canada) or IMM 5710 (inside Canada).
+Complete IMM 1295 if you apply outside Canada, or IMM 5710 if you apply inside Canada.
 Upload identity documents, job offer, LMIA or A-number, credentials, and supporting evidence.
-Choose the employer, work location, and NOC code carefully — they will be printed on the closed permit.
+Choose the employer, work location, and NOC code carefully.
+These details will be printed on the closed permit.

 Pay Fees

-Pay CAD 155 for the work permit and CAD 85 for biometrics — total CAD 240 paid by the worker.
+Pay CAD 155 for the work permit and CAD 85 for biometrics.
+The worker-paid total is CAD 240.
 There is no CAD 100 open work permit holder fee for employer-specific permits.
-The employer separately absorbs the CAD 1,000 LMIA fee or CAD 230 compliance fee; these cannot legally be charged to the worker.
+The employer pays the CAD 1,000 LMIA fee or CAD 230 compliance fee.
+The employer cannot legally charge these fees to the worker.

 Submit the Application

 Submit through the IRCC Secure Account.
-You will receive an Acknowledgement of Receipt (AOR) and, shortly after, a Biometrics Instruction Letter (BIL) if biometrics have not been provided in the last 10 years.
+You will receive an Acknowledgement of Receipt (AOR).
+If you have not given biometrics in the last 10 years, IRCC will also send a Biometrics Instruction Letter (BIL).

 Complete Biometrics